Philanthropy, Systems and Change

 Philanthropists can contribute to change in systems through their funding.
 Developing ‘systems awareness’ where philanthropists spend time and money to understand the complexity of the systems can result in greater impact.
 There is also a growing trend of philanthropists who actively choose to invest in either improving systems or transforming them toward a different or better state in the future.

 By having an explicit ‘systems change’ focus philanthropists are able to expand their role from funders to be the instigators of change.
-They make direct interventions into systems themselves, beyond just supporting their partners.
+They can make direct interventions into systems themselves, beyond just supporting their partners.

 The fourth group of strategies relate to the contribution philanthropy can make to systems by changing their own organisation.
 In this group of strategies there is a strong and challenging theme of shifting the dynamics of power.